TempestAethel/Academic/Projects/Mini-Projects/Exploring Unsupervised Learning Techniques/Summarised.md

-Applications of Unsupervised Learning: Explore real-world applications of unsupervised learning, such as anomaly detection, customer segmentation, and recommendation systems.
-Choose one application and describe how unsupervised learning techniques can be applied to solve a specific problem in that domain.
+# Applications of Unsupervised Learning:

+Explore real-world applications of unsupervised learning, such as anomaly detection, customer segmentation, and recommendation systems.\
+Choose one application and describe how unsupervised learning techniques can be applied to solve a specific problem in that domain. \
 Unsupervised learning techniques have a broad range of applications in various domains.
-Here’s a brief overview of some common applications:
+Here’s a brief overview of some common

+Applications:

 - Anomaly Detection:\
 Applications: Fraud detection, network security, and equipment failure prediction.\